Propagation properties and stability of dark solitons in weakly interacting Bose-Bose droplets: Dark soliton in a quantum droplet

 where $\mu_{\rm eq}=\rho_\mathrm{eq}-\sqrt{\rho_{\rm eq}}$ is the chemical potential corresponding to a homogeneous density profile with density $\rho=\rho_{\rm eq}$ and the number of particles in the droplet $N$ as a function of the chemical potential $\mu$ is given by~\cite{Tylutki_2020}:

 Next, we modify the droplet wave function in order to get a dark soliton inside it.
-We achieve it by simply multiplying Eq.~\eqref{eq:psiQD} by the solitonic wave function $\psi(x)=\sqrt{\rho(x)}e^{i\phi(x)}$, where $\rho(x)$ and $\phi(x)$ are the solutions of Eqs.~\eqref{eq:de_rho} and~\eqref{eq:de_phi} for $\rho_\infty=\max |\psi_{\rm QD}(x)|^2$ and a given velocity $\beta$.
+We achieve it by simply multiplying~\eqref{eq:psiQD} by the solitonic wave function $\psi(x)=\sqrt{\rho(x)}e^{i\phi(x)}$, where $\rho(x)$ and $\phi(x)$ are the solutions of Eqs.~\eqref{eq:de_rho} and~\eqref{eq:de_phi} for $\rho_\infty=\max |\psi_{\rm QD}(x)|^2$ and a given non-zero velocity $\beta\neq 0$.
+We will comment on the case $\beta=0$ later.
 Then, we normalize the overall wave function $\psi(x)\psi_{\rm QD}(x)$, impose periodic boundary conditions on the phase and numerically evolve in real time (see Appendix~\ref{app:A} for more details).

 Figure~\ref{fig:dropsol} shows us the results of these simulations.
-The initial density profiles of an anomalous motionless and moving solitons are shown in panels (a) and (b).
-It is worth noting that in our exemplary droplet the motionless soliton has the full width at half depth of approx.~$20$ healing lengths For comparison, the typical soliton width in a single-component gas is of the order of a healing length.
-The solitonic solutions we present ought to be easier to image in experiments thanks to their large width.
-Let us remind that the soliton width in a single-component gas is of the order of a single healing length~\cite{Jackson_1998}.
-The phase profile of the motionless soliton is constant (cf.\ Fig.~\ref{fig:dropsol}(c)) whilst the moving soliton has got a non-trivial phase (see panel~(d)).
+The initial density and phase profiles of a moving solitons are shown in figure~\ref{fig:dropsol}(a) and (b) correspondingly.

-The space-time diagrams in Fig.~\ref{fig:dropsol}(e) and~(f) show us how the anomalous motionless and moving solitons behave in quantum droplets.
+The space-time diagram in figure~\ref{fig:dropsol}(c) show us how the anomalous motionless and moving solitons behave in quantum droplets.
 The dynamics is very stable.
 We do not see any phonons or shock waves appearing.
-The soliton in panel (a) is indeed a motionless one and the other one seen in (b) is travelling at $\beta=0.5$.
-When the droplet bulk is much larger than the soliton width, one should be able to use Eq.~\eqref{eq:droplet} along with the solution of Eqs.~\eqref{eq:de_rho} and~\eqref{eq:de_phi} to construct the wave function of a dark soliton-quantum droplet system.
+The grey soliton in figure~\ref{fig:dropsol}(c) indeed travels at $\beta=0.5$.
+When the droplet bulk is much larger than the soliton width, one should be able to use~\eqref{eq:droplet} along with the solution of Eqs.~\eqref{eq:de_rho} and~\eqref{eq:de_phi} to construct the wave function of a dark soliton-quantum droplet system.

+Let us now return to the condition we made earlier about the non-zero soliton velocity.
+Are the motionless solitons not able to exist inside quantum droplets?
+According to our stability analysis, the motionless solitons are bound to be unstable.
+We emphasize, however, that one still can achieve very wide stable solitons inside quantum droplets having a small, but finite velocity~$\beta$, as $\lim_{{\rho_\infty}\to{\rho_{\rm eq}^-}} {\beta_{\rm cr}}=0$.